Lemon shark: Social behavior

-Many species of sharks, including the lemon shark, are known to actively prefer to be social and live in groups or loose aggregations.
+Many species of sharks, including the lemon shark, are known to be social, living in groups or loose aggregations.

 A few benefits of group living are enhanced communication, courtship, predatory behavior, and protection.
 Group living and a preference for social interaction is thought to be important for the survival and success of juvenile lemon sharks.
-In a group consisting of the sharks, there can be up to twenty.
-Group living, though, comes with its costs.
-A few include increased risk of disease, ease of parasite transmission, and competition for resources.
+Up to twenty juveniles have been observed in groups of lemon sharks.
+Group living, however, comes with its costs, such as increased risk of disease, ease of parasite transmission, and competition for resources.

 Lemon sharks are found in groups based on similar size.
 Passive sorting mechanisms such as its ontogenetic habitat shift have been postulated to contribute to the formation of groups organized based on size or sex.
-One exception to this behavior is that sharks up to one year old show no preference for groups of matched or unmatched size.
+One exception to this behavior is that sharks less than a year old show no preference for groups of matched or unmatched size.
 One hypothesis for this finding is that it is beneficial for the small young lemon sharks to associate with the larger individuals because they have an easier time gathering information about the habitat regarding elements such as predators and local prey.
 Lemon shark groups form due to an active desire to be social rather than a simple attraction to the same limited resources such as the mangrove habitat and prey associated with such a habitat.

 Many studies have related brain size with complex social behaviors in mammals and birds.
-The brain of a lemon shark, being comparable in relative mass to that of a mammal or bird, suggests they have the ability to learn from social interactions, cooperate with other individuals, and have the potential to establish dominance hierarchies and stable social bonds.
+The size of the lemon shark brain, which is comparable in relative mass to that of a mammal or bird, suggests that they can learn from social interactions, cooperate with other individuals, and have the potential to establish dominance hierarchies and stable social bonds.

 Reproduction

 Lemon sharks congregate for reproduction at special mating grounds.
 Females give birth to their young in shallow nursery waters to which they are philopatric.
 Lemon shark young are known as pups and they tend to remain in the nursery area for several years before venturing into deeper waters.
 Lemon sharks are viviparous, meaning that the mother directly transfers nutrients to her young via a yolk-sac placenta and the young are born alive.
 Fertilization is internal and occurs after a male lemon shark holds a female, bites her, and inserts his clasper into her cloaca.

 Female lemon sharks are polyandrous and sperm competition occurs due to their ability to store sperm in an oviducal gland for several months.
 Several studies suggest that polyandry in female lemon sharks has adapted out of convenience, rather than indirect genetic benefits to offspring.
 This type of polyandry is termed as convenience polyandry because females are believed to mate multiple times to avoid harassment by males.

 Females have a biennial reproductive cycle, requiring a year for gestation and another year for oogenesis and vitellogenesis after parturition.
 Lemon sharks reach sexual maturity around 12–16 years of age and have low fecundity.
 Males tend to mature earlier than females.
 The maximum number of pups recorded in a litter is 18.